 The 捺 nà diagonal stroke always starts at the top left and angles down to bottom right as the brush leaves the paper.
 Together with the pie stroke it makes up the character 人 rén for person.
 The na stroke is started within the previous pie stroke lifting off as it is drawn.

 Another simple stroke is just a dot or 点 diǎn in Chinese.
 This is not quite a simple down and up motion, in this case the brush is dragged slightly to the right and lifted.
 Continuing with the numbers, here is the character for six (6) which is 六 liù.
 Above the heng stroke there is a dian or dot.
 The dot is drawn first followed by the heng horizontal line.
-In other characters the dot is drawn last.
+In some characters the dot is drawn last.

 The character for I is 我 wǒ in mandarin Chinese.
 It consists of the radical for hand (手 shǒu) on the left combined with spear (戈 gē) on the right.
 The 剔 tí stroke is the last part of the shǒu radical part to be painted.
 It is an upwards and right darting movement to give a pointed end.